boshmaf/sypy/README.md

     easy_install sypy

-You can also find the EGG file at PyPI webiste here: http://pypi.python.org/pypi/sypy
+You can also find the EGG file at PyPI website here: http://pypi.python.org/pypi/sypy

 Contributors
 ============